MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceObjects.md

 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 >[!Warning]
-> By default, Salesforce does not support the browser used for authentication to web services in Power BI.
+> By default, Salesforce does not support Internet Explorer 11, which is used as part of the authentication experience to online services in Power Query.
 Please opt-in for "[Extended Support for Accessing Lightning Experience Using Microsoft Internet Explorer 11](https://help.salesforce.com/articleView?id=000333934&type=1&mode=1)".
-You may also want to review Salesforce documentation on "[Configuring Internet Explorer](https://developer.salesforce.com/docs/atlas.en-us.salesforce_supported_browsers_cheatsheet.meta/salesforce_supported_browsers_cheatsheet/getstart_browser_ie.htm)"
+You may also want to review Salesforce documentation on "[Configuring Internet Explorer](https://developer.salesforce.com/docs/atlas.en-us.salesforce_supported_browsers_cheatsheet.meta/salesforce_supported_browsers_cheatsheet/getstart_browser_ie.htm)".
+At this time, users will be impaired from authenticating but stored credentials should continue to work until their existing authentication tokens expire.

 ## Prerequisites